UFO (British TV series): Special effects

-The special effects, supervised by Derek Meddings, were produced with limited resources.
+The special effects, supervised by Derek Meddings, were produced on the cheap.
 In a refinement of the underwater effect developed for Stingray, Meddings' team devised a disconcerting effect – a double-walled visor for the alien space helmets, which could be gradually filled from the bottom up with green-dyed water.
 When filmed from the appropriate angle it produced an illusion of the helmet filling up and submerging the wearer's head.
-The series also revisited and improved on the clever and cost-effective aquatic effects originally devised for Stingray.
+The series also revisited and improved on the clever and cheap aquatic effects originally devised for Stingray.
 The submerged launch of Sky One was filmed on a special set dressed to look like an underwater location; a thin, glass-walled water tank containing small fish and equipped with small air-bubble generators was placed in front of the camera, the set behind the tank was filled with smoke, and set elements were agitated with fans to simulate water movement, creating a convincing underwater scene without any of the high cost or technical problems associated with real underwater filming.

 Vehicle design

 The vehicles were designed by Meddings and his assistant Mike Trim.
 As with all these Anderson series, the look and narrative action of UFO relied heavily on the miniature props and special effects sequences created by Meddings and his team, who devised a range of low-cost techniques used to create convincing miniature sets and locations and miniature action scenes featuring ground transportation, underwater, atmospheric and space travel, and dramatic explosion effects.
 Most production miniatures typically consisted of a mixture of custom-made elements and detail pieces cannibalised from commercial scale model kits.

 The futuristic gull-winged cars driven by Straker and Foster were originally built for Doppelgänger.
+The cast found Straker's car, which was adapted from a Ford, hard to drive.
 During the shooting of UFO, David Lowe and Sydney Carlton raised funds to form a company called The Explorer Motor Company, dedicated to the mass production of these cars for sale to the public.
 A plastic mould was made of the Straker car, in preparation for mass production, but the company never got off the ground.
-Both Ed Bishop and Michael Billington commented that the futuristic cars were "impossible to drive", partly because the steering wheel was designed for looks rather than functionality.

-The blue SHADO Jeeps—six-wheeled light-utility vehicles—were also originally supplied for Doppelgänger.
+The blue SHADO Jeeps – six-wheeled light-utility vehicles – were also originally supplied for Doppelgänger.
 The bodies were made of marine ply, fibreglass and perspex, built on a Mini Moke chassis incorporating an extra rear axle and modified by re-positioning the windscreen rearwards.
 As with the other SHADO vehicles, they incorporated gull-wing doors operated by a prop man out of shot.

 As with all the Anderson series of that period, very few original series props and miniatures have survived, and these are now highly valuable collector's items.
 Miniatures from the series known to still exist include: